ryanseys/course-buddy/README.txt

 written and thus, to support more Engineering programs, these queries will need to also be hand-written or somehow automated to insert into the database.

+<TODO add instructions on what files to edit and how to install and backup plan
+in case the install.php doesn't work i.e. manually insert the sql file into a db>

 Our database tables are as follows:

 -- A generic course that is offered at Carleton.